 Antoni Gaudí does it again adding to the Barcelona buzz.
 This Scoop is about his fantasy land masterpiece Park Güell, that you can walk through, sit on, stroke, listen to music in, and view the Mediterranean Sea from all at once.
 Orginally designed for a wealthy industrialist, Eusebi Güell, the grounds are now a public park.

 l.
-Big green foot, on steroids, actually has four feet and is the mosaic dragon that is Gaudí’s famous signature piece located at the base of the Park- great photo op.
-Approximately 12 feet long, this famous fountain makes me laugh as the dragon is actually smiling.
+Big green foot, on steroids – actually has four feet and is the mosaic dragon that is Gaudí’s famous signature piece located at the base of the Park- great photo opt.
+Approximately 12-feet long, this famous fountain makes me laugh as the dragon is actually smiling.
 A tribute to the legend of St. Jordi slaying the dragon for Barcelona.

-2. Next to the dragon is Casa Museu Gaudí where Gaudí lived until he moved to the grounds of Sagrada Familia Church.
+2. Next to the dragon is Casa Museu Gaudí where Gaudí lived until he moved to the grounds of Sagrada Familia Basilica.
 The home has curvaceous, art nouveau furniture that he designed.